martynbiz/budget/README.md

 * scheduled backups of mysql, sync script
 * can auth use aura for sessions?
 * switch to aura session for flash messages
-* test exceptions, pie chart data, deletes and child dependencies, auth token, category/group is not saved when empty string, models,
+* test exceptions, pie chart data, deletes and child dependencies, auth token, category/group is not saved when empty string, models - deletes, tidy ups ..
 * favicon
 * rename funds as accounts
 * create your own currencies - alter table currencies add column user_id int;